daKmoR/spectrum-web-components/packages/table/README.md

 4. Handle the console error that happens when we don't use Virtualizer
 5. Manage sort internally & prevent sort events
 6. Preventing change events

--   [x] manually applied checkbox cell
--   [x] initial value of selected not propagates
--   values are "synthetic" (literal value attribute)
--   [x] select all only selects available items
--   [x] selected value needs to be validated
--   [x] check that tests still pass
--   [ ] write tests for virtualised table
--   [ ] review tab order entries for checkboxes